Hands in the air if traveling more is your dream but money stops you from making it come true.

 Here's the kicker:

-The competition is harsh and unless you're a professional with great gear, it won't pay much and the competition is harsh.
-That's why I would put all my efforts on this one if you're not ready to spend some serious time to improve your photography skills.
+The competition is harsh and unless you're a professional with great gear, it won't pay much.
+That's why I wouldn't put all my efforts on this one if you're not ready to spend some serious time to improve your photography skills.

 My pro tip?